 - Boutiques – LSPs with revenues between USD 1m and USD 8m.

-Companies may choose to use the information as a benchmark for their own performance and growth, as an indication of growth in the language services industry, and as a starting point for evaluating strategic options including M&A.
+Companies may choose to use the information as a benchmark for their own performance and growth, as an indication of the change in the language services industry, and as a starting point for evaluating strategic options including M&A.

-- The 2022 LSPI features more than 300 companies in total, more than 100 of which are making their debut this year.
+- The 2022 LSPI features more than 300 companies, more than 100 of which are making their debut this year.

 - The combined US-dollar revenue of Slator 2022 LSPI companies grew more than 22% in 2021 to nearly USD 9.5bn.
 This is an attractive headline rate — particularly given the continued challenges posed by Covid-19 in 2021.
 However, the following should be noted: